rohm1/phpMyTemplate/README.md

  * {while expr} ... {/while}
  * {for var=i from=1 to=10} {$i} {/for}
  {for var=i from=10 downto=1} {$i} {/for}
- You can use the step parameter; it is automatically set to 1 for to and -1 to downto.
+ You can use the step parameter; it is automatically set to 1 for to and -1 for downto.
  * Display your variables: {$myVar} or {$myArray.var} for an array
  * Variable modifiers: $var|modifier
  The currently existing modifiers are: capitalize, lower, count (for an array), nl2br, and default:defaultValue (if $var doesn't exist, defaultValue will be used instead).